ChunZhou1/jsonTree/README.md

 ```
-The next thing I will do is storing JSON files to the local storage automatically.
-Suppose many of the other components will use the JSON.
+The next thing I will do is storing JSON files to the local storage automatically since many of the other components might also use the JSON data.
 I will use Redux to store JSON data.
 The persist-redux can store the redux data to the local storage automatically.
 I have used it in another object.
 The code is as follows.
 ```
 import { persistStore, persistReducer } from "redux-persist";
 import storageSession from "redux-persist/lib/storage/session";